Travel, trade, transport - life of a seafarer

 - Suitable for: Key Stage 2, Key Stage 3, Key Stage 4, Post 16, Post 18

 - Session type: Museum led

 An interactive session with one of our museum demonstrators using our collection of seafaring handling objects.
 Find out about the harshness of a life at sea in the past, the different tools used, the importance of Liverpool as a trading city and the significance of shipping to the world today.

-The session can be tailored to individual groups' needs and is available at 10.15am, 11.30am and 1.15pm, Monday to Friday.
+The session can be tailored to individual groups' needs and is available at 10.15am, 11.30am and 1.15pm, Monday, Thursday and Friday.

 Please note this workshop was formerly known as 'All hands on deck'.

 This hands-on workshop is perfect for pupils studying local history and wishing to find out more about seafaring and its importance to Liverpool, both past and present.
 The session is led by an experienced member of the museum’s education team, who will tailor the session to the age and abilities of your group.

 After a brief welcome to the museum, the students begin to think about the importance of ships and what experiences they may have of them – boat trips, ferry rides or relatives who work on ships or in the docks.
 We take them back thousands of years to think about the first ever ships, and discuss how they have developed over time.
 We look at changes in ship design and construction over the last three centuries and see what effect they have had on Liverpool.